 Incidentally, the sale of Shannon and the subsequent profit realised by Riddle’s estate, which was shared equally between Riddle’s wife and daughter, became the subject of a somewhat celebrated High Court challenge by the Commonwealth Taxation Department.
 The taxation commissioner regarded Shannon as ‘stock-in-trade’ whereas Mrs Riddle contended the horse was a capital asset – and some asset at that!
 During the proceedings, Peter Riddle’s love for the horse was put officially on record in the cold and lofty precincts of the High Court.
 In a notable judgement, Mr Justice McTiernan held that Riddle’s regard for, and refusal to part with, Shannon – despite lucrative offers to do so – was the complete answer to the tax claim.
 The trainer Harry Plant gave evidence that, after he had taken Bernborough to America and returned to Australia in March 1947, he made offers for Shannon on behalf of Louis B. Mayer, first for £15,000 and then £20,000, only for Riddle to reject each offer on the spot.
 The judge concluded the horse was no ordinary stock-in-trade but more in the line of a family pet.

 Shannon’s voyage to, and career in, America were not to be without incident.
 It was during his sea voyage over that his sale was announced to Harry Curland, only for that sale to fall through when doubts surfaced as to Shannon’s eligibility for inclusion in the American Stud Book.
 The problem arose because Shannon’s maternal granddam, Peptamint, was by Finland, a horse whose taproot in the Australian Stud Book was Spaewife; and for years, Spaewife’s pedigree was confused with another mare that died on the same voyage out from England in 1836.
-Ultimately, Spaewife’s pedigree had been proven to the satisfaction of the Keeper of the Australian Stud Book.
+Ultimately, Spaewife’s pedigree had been proven to satisfy the Keeper of the Australian Stud Book.
 After some initial resistance, the American authorities fell into line, but not before some delay, and another buyer had to be found for Shannon.
 The new man was Neil McCarthy of Los Angeles who secured the Australian stallion for a reported £32,000.
 However, before beginning his life at stud, Shannon was to continue his racing career on American soil, where, in nineteen starts in McCarthy’s colours he won six races including the prestigious Hollywood Gold Cup and over $US200, 000.
 Twice he equalled world records at nine and ten furlongs.
 When he did finally go to stud, it was to join another Australian expatriate in Bernborough at the Spendthrift Farm in Kentucky.